nagaoka-thiago/pathfinding/README.md

 - Greedy Search
 - A*

 The solution proposed in this project was to execute these algorithms using ReactJS, HTML, CSS and JavaScript.
+It was based on the Pathfinding Visualizer implemented by Clément Mihailescu, which can be viewed here: https://www.youtube.com/watch?v=msttfIHHkak.

+My version is hosted on Heroku at this link: https://nagaoka-pathfinding-visualizer.herokuapp.com/

 ## Download and run in your computer
 If you would like to make some modifications, follow these commands: